 There should be no problem to aliquot the antibody and store it at -70°C. If you do not have any azide in the antibody preparation, or other agent to inhibit bacterial growth, we would recommend freezing at -70°C. The antibodies are very stable so it is often not necessary to freeze it, if it contains something that inhibits bacterial growth.
 We have stored chicken antibody solutions with azide in the refrigerator, and we have not seen any significant loss of titer after 10 years.
 We still use chicken antibodies that we made back in 1984 and have stored in a refrigerator.
 Repeated freezing and thawing cycles may however cause aggregation and loss of antibody titer.
 Such denaturation is difficult to predict as it depends on the freezing and thawing process.
 To be on the safe side, we usually recommend to avoid more than 5 freezing and thawing cycles, although we have not done studies to back up this recommendation.

 01-### products are IgY fractions that are purified from chicken egg yolk in a series a precipitation steps.
 The specific antibody concentration varies between products mainly due to differences in the immunogenity of the antigen.
-This concentration range from approximately 1 to 3 mg/mL, but there is also unspecific IgY in the preparation.
+The total concentration of the specific and unspecific antibodies will generally be 20 mg/mL for the 01-### products.

-02-### products are from the same hens as for the corresponding 01-### product.
-We have started out with an IgY fraction that is purified on a column coupled with the antigen of interest.
-The 02-### antibodies are applied to the column and unbound antibodies are washed away, before the antibodies are eluted at low pH.
-The specific antibody is approximately 1 mg/ml but unspecific antibodies have been eliminated.
+02-### products are from the same hens as for the corresponding 01-### product, but they are further purified.
+We have started out with an IgY fraction that is further purified on a column coupled with the antigen of interest.
+The 01-### antibodies are applied to the column and unbound antibodies are washed away, before the specific antibodies are eluted at low pH.
+The 02-### products are generally at a concentration of 1 mg/ml.
 These products are sometimes referred to as monospecific polyclonal antibodies.
-Thus the specific antibody concentration can be the same for both products, but the affinity-purified product has a higher proportion of specific antibodies.
+Thus the specific antibody concentration can be the same for both products, but the affinity-purified product has a higher purity since the unspecific antibodies have been removed.
 This will reduce background problems in many assays.
-The disadvantage with affinity-purified antibodies is that the antibodies with the highest affinities remain bound to the column.
+The disadvantage with affinity-purified antibodies is that the antibodies with the highest affinities are lost since they will often remain bound to the column.
 The denaturation during the elution step may also reduce the affinity constant of the antibodies therefore affinity-purified antibodies may have a slightly lower affinity for the antigen.
 In most systems, affinity-purified antibodies give a better signal to background ratio, but not always.
 This is believed to be due to the removal of the antibodies with the highest affinities by the affinity-purification.
 This is a general phenomenon, which is not limited to IgY but is true for all antibodies.

-Affinity purified and biotinylated antibodies (except cytokine antibodies) have a concentration of 1 mg/mL.
+Affinity purified and biotinylated antibodies generally have a concentration of 1 mg/mL.
 We use a factor of 1.36 at 280 nm for determination of antibody content in our preparations.
 The absorbance is measured at 280 nm and an antibody concentration of 1 mg/mL will give an absorbance of 1.36.
-With very few exceptions, our affinity purified and biotinylated antibodies have a concentration of 1 mg/mL.
 IgY fractions have a higher antibody content while enzyme labelled antibodies are titrated to give a reproducible activity in ELISA and have an antibody concentration that is lower than 1 mg/mL.

 We recommend three immunizations with four weeks in between each immunization.
 This is in accordance with what is stipulated under Swedish law.
 The amount depends on the availability of the antigen.
 We prefer to use 100 µg/animal/immunization if there is enough antigen.
 If we have a limited amount of antigen, we would first reduce the number of animals to two, and if this is not enough we would reduce the amount of antigen to 50 or 25 µg/animal/immunization.
 We have used 10 µg successfully, but the chances of failure increase when the amount of antigen is reduced.
 This is especially true if the antigen is a poor immunogen.
 If the molecular weight of the antigen is below 10 kD, it should be coupled to a carrier protein, e.g. KLH.
 This increases the immunogenity to give a better response to the peptide.
 The preparation will depend on what you have available.
 The preparation should have a fairly neutral pH and should not be toxic.
 For shipment of the material, it is often easier if it is freeze dried.